Caring for our community’s children is a key element of The Elizabeth Hospice’s mission.

 - 8-week, onsite program

-- School districts throughout San Diego County and Southwest Riverside County
+- School districts throughout San Diego and Southwest Riverside Counties

 - Preschool to Grade 12